-Those who play a significant role in a pupil's 'educational journey' and who are working directly with children and young people on a daily basis should have a deeper understanding of mental health and wellbeing.
-At Comberton Village College this includes Heads of Year, the SENDCO, KS3&KS4 Support, Head of the Cabin and appropriate CSS staff.
-In line with the Mental Health Training Competency Framework for School staff -Enhanced competencies these staff should have a deeper understanding and practical application of:
+Those who play a significant role in a pupil's or student's 'educational journey' and who are working directly with children and young people on a daily basis should have a deeper understanding of mental health and wellbeing.

+At Comberton Village College this includes Heads of Year, the SENDCO, KS3&KS4 Support provision managers, Head of the Cabin and appropriate CSS staff.